derivo-company/neo2rdf/README.md

 		   Default: OWL_REIFICATION

-       --reifyOnlyStatementsWithAnnotations
+       --reifyOnlyRelationshipsWithProperties
+	   By default, each Neo4j relationship is reified in RDF by a distinct blank node.
-	   If enabled, whether only statements with annotations should be reified.
+	   If this option is set, only Neo4j relationships with properties will be reified in RDF.

        --schemaOutputPath=<schemaOutputPath>
 	   If the RDF schema is derived from the Neo4j dataset, e.g., the class or property